The Bonded Return of Service System (BRoSS) will be unavailable from 8:00pm 5 November 2020 to 11:00am 6 November due to site maintenance.

 Should the participants wish to keep their Program reporting obligations up to date, please email to BRoSS@health.gov.au

-Bonded Return of Service System (BRoSS)The Bonded Return of Service System (BRoSS), Health’s web portal, is being developed to support the Program.
+Bonded Return of Service System (BRoSS)The Bonded Return of Service System (BRoSS), the department's web portal, is being developed to support the Program.
 BRoSS will allow bonded students and doctors to self-manage their RoSO and identify eligible locations where they can work.

 The second phase will provide the ability for existing participants to opt in to the new arrangement through BRoSS and agree to participate in the Program by completing Part VD of the Health Insurance Act 1973 (Act) in the Sign section.

-Self-management of RoSO including planning and recording of events are currently in development and will be released progressively through the first half of 2020.
+Self-management of RoSO including planning and recording of events are currently in development and will be released progressively.